Komdosh/CrackingTheCodingInterview/README.md

 Each section was solved in a specific programming language.
 Progress means how far I have come, what tasks have been completed.

-There you can find a readme files with implementation details.
+There you can find a readme file with implementation details.
 Each task has a naive (mine) and an optimized (described in the book) implementation.
-Does this mean that the naive will always be worse than the optimized one? - No, it's just mine own solution.
+Does this mean that the naive will always be worse than the optimized one? — No, it's just my own solution.
 First, I try to solve the problem on my own, this is how a naive implementation was created, then I read the solution described in the book and implement it in a specific language.
 Sometimes I have exactly the same point of view, then the task will have one solution.

-You also be able to clone this project, compile and run my solutions.
+You will also be able to clone this project, compile and run my solutions.

 ## Data Structures